practicalli/clojure/reference/clojure-syntax/threading-syntactic-sugar.md

  (nth 2))
 ```

-> **Hint** The "project.clj" is a string, so when you evalute it as an expression, it simply returns the same string.
+> **Hint** The "project.clj" is a string, so when you evaluate it as an expression, it simply returns the same string.
 That string is then passed as an argument to any following functions.

  Using the threading macro, the result of every function is passed onto the next function in the list.
-This can be seen very clearly usng ,,, to denote where the value is passed to the next function
+This can be seen very clearly using ,,, to denote where the value is passed to the next function

 ```clojure
 (->